UGREEN Wifi Dongle, AX900 Wi-Fi 6 Wireless Adapter 6dBi A...

 The tp-link vs ugreen comparison extends to after-sales support, which matters when you're relying on these adapters for work or study.
 We evaluated warranty terms, support responsiveness, and return policies to give you the complete picture.

 UGREEN offers 18-month warranties on most adapters, which is generous for products in this price range.
-We tested their support by submitting a query about driver compatibility and received a detailed response within 24 hours.
+Support queries about driver compatibility get a detailed response within 24 hours.
 The support team demonstrated good technical knowledge and provided useful troubleshooting steps.

 Anker's warranty matches UGREEN at 18 months, but they add their "worry-free" guarantee that emphasises customer satisfaction over strict warranty terms.
 Anker's reputation for honouring warranties even beyond official terms is well-established, though we didn't need to test this during our review period.